Board of Directors

 Her experience working with trauma is through using expressive writing workshops throughout Milwaukee at local churches and veterans centers.
 Heddy is also a certified Peer Specialist.
 She enjoys writing and gardening and loves growing flowers and vegetables in her garden.

 Heddy is the founder of CLAWW.
 She has worked with veterans suffering from Post-Traumatic Stress Disorder (PTSD) since 2011, helping them write about their thoughts and feelings concerning their trauma.
-She is a published author of two books related to trauma, her memoir, and a trauma recovery journal.
+She is a published author of two trauma-related books, her memoir, and a trauma recovery journal.
 She experienced childhood trauma, which she shares in her memoir, Through It All: A Memoir of Love and Loss.
 Heddy is a retired Milwaukee Public Schools Language Arts and Social Studies teacher.

 Zelda Okia, MD, Life Coach